 We obtained an understanding of the Group's impairment assessment process and the related controls.
-We tested the key assumptions, which include revenue growth rate, gross margin, earnings before interest, taxation, depreciation amortization ("EBITDA") margin, discount rate and long-term growth rate against management plans, historical data and available market information in light of current market and economic conditions.
-We also performed independent sensitivity analysis on the key assumptions to consider the extent of reasonable change in these assumptions that individually or collectively would result in the impairment of these assets.
-We involved our internal specialist in evaluating certain key assumptions and methodology used.
+We tested the reasonableness of the key assumptions, which include revenue growth rate, gross margin, earnings before interest, taxation, depreciation and amortization ("EBITDA") margin, discount rate and long-term growth rate against management plans, historical data and available market information in light of current market and economic conditions.
+We also performed independent sensitivity analysis on the key assumptions to consider the extent of reasonable change in these assumptions that individually or collectively would result in the impairment of these We involved our internal specialist in assets. evaluating certain kev assumptions methodology used.